 - Dupré Library - Interlibrary Loan ServicesFor more information

 - To use Interlibrary Loan, you'll need to register for an account, which is separate from your regular library account.
 Once your account has been verified, you can begin ordering materials through Interlibrary Loan.

 - You'll need your Cajun Card number to complete your registration for Interlibrary Loan.

 - Interlibrary Loan requests are $2 per article and must be paid in Cajun Cash.
 You can deposit funds onto your Cajun Card online through ULink.

-ILL is only available to current University of Louisiana at Lafayette faculty, staff, retirees, and graduate students who are engaged in serious research and who are in good standing with Dupré Library.
+Interlibrary Loan is only available to current University of Louisiana at Lafayette faculty, staff, retirees, and graduate students who are engaged in serious research and who are in good standing with Dupré Library.

-Before using ILL, please read:
+Before using ILL, read:

-The Interlibrary Loan Department conducts all transactions in accordance with the Louisiana Interlibrary Loan Code, the National Interlibrary Loan Code and U. S. Copyright regulations.
+The Interlibrary Loan Department conducts all transactions in accordance with the Louisiana Interlibrary Loan Code, the National Interlibrary Loan Code, and U. S. Copyright regulations.
 Materials obtained through Interlibrary Loan are for the exclusive use of the individual submitting and/or signing the application.
 The individual borrower is responsible for any infringement of the Copyright Law regarding materials on loan from other libraries.